 B. Responsibility for Collection Development

-The University's Korean Studies Studies faculty set the direction of the Korean Collections.
-Working on the advice of faculty members, the Korean Studies Librarian takes charge of both the Korean Studies collection development.
+The university's Korean studies faculty and instructors set the direction of the Korean Collections.
 Faculty and student recommendations and requests are a necessary part of the selection process.
-The Korean Studies Librarian balances and coordinates the collections as a whole.
-The decision to acquire or not to acquire materials rests solely with the Library.
+The subject liaison librarian for Korean studies balances and coordinates the collections as a whole.
+The decision to acquire materials rests solely with the librarian.

 - 20th century